nodejs/Release/GOVERNANCE.md

 Prior to each WG meeting the moderator will share the Agenda with members of the WG.
 WG members can add any items they like to the agenda at the beginning of each meeting.
-The moderator and the WG cannot veto or remove items.

 The WG may invite persons or representatives from certain projects to participate in a non-voting capacity.